educata/everrest/docs/cart.md

 <img src="./public/flowchart.svg" alt="flowchart of cart module">

 To use the cart module, we must follow a workflow similar to the provided flowchart.
 First of all, a user needs to create a cart by <a href="#create-cart">Create cart</a>.
 Then, the user is allowed to check the cart at any time by <a href="#get-cart">Get cart</a>.
 After that, if the user wants to add a new product to the cart, they should use the <a href="#update-cart">Update cart</a> option.
 There may be moments when the user wants to clear the cart, for this action, we will use the <a href="#clear-cart">Clear cart</a> option.
-If the user wants to remove an item from the cart, we should use the <a href="#delete-cart">Delete cart</a> option.
+If the user wants to remove an item from the cart, we should use the <a href="#delete-item">Delete item</a> option.
 Finally, if the user wants to proceed to checkout, we should use the <a href="#checkout">Checkout</a> option.

 ::: info NOTE
 All endpoints for the cart module require the user to be `authorized`.
 This means that an access token must be attached either to cookies or the `Authorization` header.